symmetriccurve/Interview-questions/Reactjs Question.md

 ---

+### What is a controlled vs uncontrolled component ? where do you use one over the other ?

+A uncontrolled component is any html input component let's say text input, select or may be a checkbox, if the state of the element is maintained by the DOM which I mean on the browser DOM then I would say that as uncontrolled component as we do not have the control over the dom state, but lets say if I would maintain the state of the element inside a react component state and add handler to update the state of the element then I say that as a controlled component.

+Simply,
+state maintained by DOM - uncontrolled component state maintained by React Component  - controlled component

+Basically we create controlled components to add some validation on the input, like may be avoid typing alphabets into a phone number field or only check the checkbox if certain criteria is met.

+##### ReactJs, React Native

+---

 ### Do you have experience with JSX syntax ? or What is JSX ?

 JSX stands for Javascript XML.
 XML stands for eXtensible Markup Language.
 JSX is a fancy syntax by facebook react team to write more readable and composable react components.
 It is a combination of HTML, CSS and Javascript.
 Component can also developed using plain vanilla javascript or typescript,.
-In case of JSX, we would just need extra transpiler configuration like babel to transpile the JSX to equivalent JS
+In case of JSX, we would just need extra transpiler configuration like babel to transpile the JSX to equivalent JS so all browsers can compile.

 ##### ReactJs